hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-unsteady.md

 LISTING PRINTOUT PERIOD : 500
 ```

+(tm2d-liq-file)=
 ### Open Boundaries

-This section features the implementation of quasi steady (unsteady) flow conditions at the open liquid with a time-dependent inflow hydrograph and a downstream {term}`Stage-discharge relation`  (recall the rationales behind the choice of boundary types from the {ref}`pre-processing tutorial <bk-liquid-bc>`).
+This section features the implementation of quasi-steady (unsteady) flow conditions at the open liquid with a time-dependent inflow hydrograph and a downstream {term}`Stage-discharge relation`  (recall the rationales behind the choice of boundary types from the {ref}`pre-processing tutorial <bk-liquid-bc>`).

 ---